donkirkby/zero-play/docs/journal/index.md

 ### Oct 2020
 As the Shibumi games are gaining more controls, I decided to move most of the controls out of the `QGraphicsScene`, so developers can use Qt's layout classes.

+### Nov 2020
+Spargo was quite slow, so I added support for multiprocessing in issue #33.
+It definitely improved performance, but not as much as I'd hoped.

+![Multiprocessing times]

+I see definite improvement up to three CPUs, and maybe to four, but nothing beyond that.
+I guess hyperthreading doesn't help my workload, because my laptop has four physical cores and eight logical processors.
+That makes sense for mostly numerical calculations, I guess, but it's strange that the fourth processor improves so little.
+I wonder if I've got inefficient communication somewhere slowing things down.

+[Multiprocessing times]: 2020/multiprocessing_times.png